Open Roads, Hidden Risks: What Every Polk County Driver Should Know About Rural Road Safety

 What is a Rural Road?

-Rural roads are the backbone of how people in smaller communities get to work, take their kids to school and move goods across the county.
-They may feel simple and straightforward, but their design comes with real risks.
+Rural roads are the backbone of how people in smaller communities get to work, take their kids to school, and move goods across the county.
+They may seem simple and straightforward, but their design carries real risks.

 Many rural roads were built decades ago and were never designed to handle the speeds and traffic volumes they carry today.
 They often lack physical barriers like medians or guardrails to separate opposing lanes of traffic.
 That means a single moment of distraction or a misjudged passing maneuver on a two-lane highway can lead to a devastating head-on collision.